D1ffic00lt/bunker-with-ai/README.md

 ### 4. Running
 To launch the bot for the first time, you must launch Docker, log in to the console **in the bot directory** and send `docker-compose up`, then Docker will install all dependencies and start all services automatically.

+> [!IMPORTANT]
-If you want to update the bot to a new version, you must send the `docker-compose build` to the console, after which you can start it again.
+> If you want to update the bot to a new version, you must send the `docker-compose build` to the console, after which you can start it again.